svennorge/FEND-web_foundation-final/README.md

 # Worklog

-16.05.18 Start of Coding based on requirements
+16.05.18 Start of Coding based on requirements 17.05.18 Placed Images and worked on the box model

 ## Main Structure
 Responsive design using 3 media queries based on css files